mtoregan/100days/Journey/001/Readme.md

 Use Azure Batch to run large-scale parallel and high-performance computing (HPC) batch jobs efficiently in Azure.
 Azure Batch creates and manages a pool of compute nodes (virtual machines), installs the applications you want to run, and schedules jobs to run on the nodes.
 There's no cluster or job scheduler software to install, manage, or scale.
 Instead, you use Batch APIs and tools, command-line scripts, or the Azure portal to configure, manage, and monitor your jobs.

 ## Steps
-These are the steps that are required to be taken to setup a batch
+These are the steps that are required to be taken to setup a batch job and allocate tasks to be processed.

 - Create a Resource Goup
-- Create a Staroage account
+- Create a Storage account
 - Create a batch account
 - Give batch account login rights
 - Create a batch Pool